Impact of dynamics, entanglement, and Markovian noise on the fidelity of few-qubit digital quantum simulation: Noise models

 The simulation results in Fig.~\ref{fig:theory_vs_sim} require a modified interpretation of the theory, as shown for three qubits with serial gates and six qubits with parallel gates.
 In the localized case, a straightforward Hamiltonian simulation would keep the state localized during the whole map step and would fit well to the theoretical localized decay.
-But decomposing the evolution to substeps (or further to gates) reveals that the quantum Fourier transforms (QFTs) take the localized state to and from a highly entangled state during half of each map step.
-This highly entangled state is not fully randomly entangled like a fully diffusive state, yet the simulation results in Fig.~\ref{fig:theory_vs_sim} for $\kparam=0.1$ fit well to a half-localized, half-diffusive model where the QFT-transformed state is assumed to decay at the same rate as a diffusive state, forming a map step fidelity of $f_\text{semi-loc} \approx f_\text{loc}(t/2) f_\text{dif}(t/2) \approx (f_\text{loc} f_\text{dif})^{1/2}$.
-This implies a semi-localized decay rate given by
+But decomposing the evolution to substeps (or further to gates) reveals that the quantum Fourier transforms (QFTs) take the localized state to and from a delocalized state during half of each map step.
+This delocalized state has phases that are even spaced around the unit circle and thus will usually average to zero.
+This effect is similar to the derivation of the diffusive fidelity decay rate in Appendix~\ref{appendix:Lindblad_and_dynamics}, suggesting that the diffusive decay rate could be appropriate here.
+This is empirically supported by the simulation results in Fig.~\ref{fig:theory_vs_sim} for $\kparam=0.1$, which fit better to a half-localized, half-diffusive model as shown than to a half-localized, half-superposition model which would decrease $\nu_\text{single}$ by $\nu_1/8$.
+Therefore we model the map step fidelity as $f_\text{semi-loc} \approx f_\text{loc}(t/2) f_\text{dif}(t/2) \approx (f_\text{loc} f_\text{dif})^{1/2}$. {Using Eq.~\ref{eq:fid_1st_order} with Eq.~\ref{eq:rate_localized} for $f_{loc}$ and Eq.~\ref{eq:rate_diffusive} for $f_{dif}$} implies a ``semi-localized" decay rate given by

 With this modified theoretical prediction, the difference between localized simulation and semi-localized theory is small.
-One cause of the remaining difference in Fig.~\ref{fig:theory_vs_sim} is the small non-zero $\kparam$, which localizes to several neighboring states rather than just one, creating some diffusion and entanglement that enhance the fidelity decay rate.
-For $n=3$ this accounts for $\ge 50\%$ of the difference for $t_\text{fb} \geq 5$, but for $n=6$ it explains only $12\%$ of the difference at $t_\text{fb} = 5$.
-This suggests the fidelity difference between a randomly diffused state and the QFT of a localized state grows as $n$ and $t_\text{fb}$ increase.
+One cause of the remaining difference in Fig.~\ref{fig:theory_vs_sim} is the small non-zero $\kparam$ allows small, random amplitudes on other states.
+This creates some random entanglement that enhances the decay rate during the localized part of the algorithm.
+This explains some but not all of the difference, with the unexplained portion growing with increasing $n$ and $t_\text{fb}$.
+For example, at $n=3$ the effect of non-zero $\kparam$ accounts for $\ge 50\%$ of the difference for $t_\text{fb} \geq 5$, but at $n=6$ it explains only $12\%$ of the difference at $t_\text{fb} = 5$. {(Simulations of this not shown.)
+The remaining difference between theory and numerics is attributable to equating between a randomly diffused state and the QFT of a localized state in deriving Eq.~\ref{eq:rate_semi_localized}.}